 A Horse's higher potential Momentum increases its ability to send opponents flying.
 A Horse that successfully Knocks Back a target with one POP only loses one of its MOMs as a result, even if it delivered two MOMs' worth of KnockBack.
 It can keep its second MOM and continue Charging into more foes.

-A Horse who's Knocked Back only becomes Disrupted if the KnockBack distance is greater than the width or length of the Horse from that direction.
-Because most Horses are longer than they are wide, it's easier to knock them over from the side (where they may be less than an inch wide from right to left) than from the front or the rear (where they're likely to be two inches in length or more).
+A Horse who's Knocked Back can be Disrupted if the KnockBack distance is greater than the width or length of the Horse from that direction.
+Because most Horses are longer than they are wide, it's easier to knock them over from the side (where they may be less than an inch wide) than from the front or the rear (where they're likely to be two inches in length or more).
 A Horse that's Knocked Back this distance or less simply lands on its feet and is ready to keep fighting as usual.
 A Horse that's Knocked Back further than its length lands on its side and is Disrupted.
 A Horse Knocked Back twice its length lands upside-down and Disrupted, possibly delivering upside-down Trample damage to its own passengers.

 If a Horse and a target are Charging each other at the same time, each makes its KnockBack roll by rolling its MOMs against its opponent's POPs as usual.
 This may result in one, both, or neither combatants getting Knocked Back, depending on the results of the rolls.